 - Your family dentist is your partner in good health.
 Make sure to schedule regular checkups as this allows your dentist to perform thorough cleanings as well as thorough exams that can help detect health issues.
 Remember to ask questions during your visits.
 Your dentist is a great source of information and can help you establish a proper and enjoyable oral hygiene routine for you and your children.

 Celebrating Children’s Dental Health Month is a great way to involve your family in positive steps towards beautiful, healthy teeth and gums.
 Children who grow up with good oral habits find that continuing good dental practices as adults comes easily.
-At South Mississippi Smiles, it is our pleasure to partner with you and help meet your family’s dental needs.
+At EP Dentistry 4 Kids, it is our pleasure to partner with you and help meet your family’s dental needs.
 Feel free to contact us for an appointment.